a02329658/BIOL3070_Crook/Final-Project-Asthma-Crook.md

 ## Boxplots by region showing population density and asthma (figures 1 and 2)

-To find the difference in asthma prevelance across regions of the United States, we will create two boxplots comparing the population density per region and the asthma prevelance per region.
+To find the difference in asthma prevalence across regions of the United States, we will create two box plots comparing the population density per region and the asthma prevalence per region.

 ``` r
 library(ggplot2)